OmniBrowser GuideBook

 # 4.10.3 Clonotype Abundance

 Click on the TCR page and in Clonotype Abundance tab shows the bar plot of TCR info and metadata.
 Choose one group of metadata in Group By drop-down list and one group of TCR info in Color By to explore two different properties.
-The axes can be swapped by clicking on Swap Axis.
-The plot can be shown according to cell Number or Percentage of features.
-Listed information displays when the mouse hovers over a bar.
+The plot can be shown according to cell number or percentage of features.
+Listed information displays when the mouse over a bar.

 # 4.10.4 Gene Usage

-Click on Gene Usage tab to view the V(D)J recombination.
-The plot gives the pairing results of VDJ pairs of cells with immunoreceptor.
+click on Gene Usage tab to switch to the Sankey plot.
+Sankey plot gives the pairing results of VDJ pairs of cells with TCR.
 The more the pairing between two genes, the greater the bandwidth is.
-Change the value of Expansion to adjust the plot.
-Some cells may have a second chain of TCR, and this part of information is shown in Chain 2.
+Change the value of expansion to adjust the plot.
+Some cells may have second chain of TCR, and this part of information is shown in Chain 2.
 Click on Chain 2 to switch the type.
-Cell annotation label can be switched by the drop-down list of Cell Type, and the Clusters shown below will be changed correspondingly.
-Choose clusters of interest to view the gene usage in the plot.
-The Gene Usage plot can be downloaded or added to report by the toolbar on the top right corner.

 # 4.11 Deconvolution